The Pirates of Penzance

 WHEN:

-AUDITIONS: March 1 - 5; Call backs if necessary March 7; AUDITION INFO and SIGN UP BELOW
+AUDITIONS: March 1 - 5; Call backs and possible dance/movement auditions March 7 10am; AUDITION INFO and SIGN UP at the bottom of this page

-WE WANT YOU TO STAY INVOLVED IN YOUR SCHOOL PRODUCTIONS AND STILL BE IN OURS
+WE KNOW PARTICIPATING IN YOUR SCHOOL PRODUCTIONS IS VITAL AND WE WANT YOU TO STAY INVOLVED THERE AND STILL BE IN OURS.

 We will have targeted small group rehearsals for the first month at least- kids are only required to attend rehearsals with their specific grouping: Pirates, Police, Daughters, principal roles, vocals, choreography, etc.